Phone: (573) 777-8775

 Rebecca is a current member of the American Counseling Association.

-Rebecca is currently a full-time associate at Providence Counseling Center, and sees clients ages 15 and up.
+Rebecca is co-owner at Providence Counseling Center, and sees clients ages 14 and up.

 Ali Price, PhD